robrita/Azure-Q-A-RAG-Nodejs-Backend/README.md

 # Azure Q&A RAG

-A Streamlit Q&A RAG with Nodejs backend api powered by Azure OpenAI
+A Streamlit Q&A Evaluator with RAG in Nodejs backend api powered by Azure OpenAI

 ### How to run?